Whole-Earth-Catalog/TermSearchResults/README.md

 # TermSearchResults
-Contains files for presentation of term search results done in the WEBC-SQL-Scripts repository
+Contains files for interactive web graph presentation of term frequency in publication records from 1500-1800

+Visit the graph:
 https://whole-earth-catalog.github.io/TermSearchResults/

-This is for Vasco's web graph.